-If you find out an error was made in June (the operating arrangement was incorrectly identified), make notes to explain the error, but complete the questionnaire for the operation as it actually existed on June 1.
+If you find an error was made in June (the operating arrangement was incorrectly identified), make notes to explain the error, but complete the questionnaire for the operation as it actually existed on June 1.
 If you have time between your first contact with the respondent (when you find out the June report was wrong) and your appointment to complete the survey interview, call the Regional Field Office and let them look up the corrected operating arrangement.
 If it is overlap with the List, you will not have to do an interview.

-Screening Box on Face Page
+4.6 Screening Box on Face Page

-If a question or problem exists with the operation description information collected during Phase 1, the Regional Office will want you to complete the Screening Supplement.
-This may be because the screening data were collected from someone other than the operator on the ARMS Phase 1 or the information that was obtained was incomplete.
+If the respondent reports the target name is no longer farming, complete the Screening Supplement.
+Changes may have occurred if screening data were collected from someone other than the operator on the ARMS Phase 1 or June Area Survey or the information that was obtained was incomplete.

-Completing the Screening Supplement
+4.6.1 Completing the Screening Supplement